 - Free policy reviews.
 Whether you applied for a policy with AccuQuote or not, the marketplace offers complimentary coverage reviews and — recommends that everyone take them up on that once a year.

-- Not anonymous.
+- No anonymous quotes.
 To get a quote, you’ll need to hand over your contact details.

 - Pushy sales tactics.
 Online, some customers have complained about persistent sales reps.